 "For many years now, our office has partnered with NEADS by hosting young Service Dogs in training.
 We are grateful to those donors who have agreed to fund Service Dogs for victims of the marathon bombings and look forward to working with NEADS to identify appropriate homes for these incredible animals."

-Former Massachusetts Attorney General Martha Coakley
+Massachusetts Attorney General Martha Coakley